 OICR, in respect of OTB, requires agents to comply with these above policies and with all other security policies, procedures, and practices implemented by OICR and addresses how and by whom compliance will be enforced and the consequences of breach.
-The Policy and Procedures for Privacy Breach

-Management indicates that a breach may result in discipline, up to and including termination of an employee or termination of a relationship with agents who are not OICR employees.
+The Policy and Procedures for Information Security and Privacy Breach Management indicates that a breach may result in discipline, up to and including termination of an employee or termination of a relationship with agents who are not OICR employees.
+In this regard, Information Security Program stipulates that compliance will be audited in accordance with the Policy and Procedures In Respect of a Security and a Privacy Audit, sets out the frequency with which the policy will be audited and identified the agent(s) responsible for conducting the audit and for ensuring compliance with the policy.

-OICR's Information Security Incident Response policy and procedures requires its agents to notify the Information Security Officer, at the first reasonable opportunity, if an agent breaches or believes there may have been a breach of this policy or any of the security policies, procedures and practices.
+OICR's Policy and Procedures in Respect of a Security and a Privacy Audit requires its agents to notify the Information Security Officer, at the first reasonable opportunity, if an agent breaches or believes there may have been a breach of this policy or any of the security policies, procedures and practices.